James Monroe Buckley

-James Monroe Buckley (December 16, 1836 – February 10, 1920) was a Methodist minister, doctor, author, and editor of the Christian Advocate.
+James Monroe Buckley (December 16, 1836 – February 10, 1920) was an American Methodist minister, doctor, author, and editor of the Christian Advocate.

 Biography

-James Monroe Buckley was born in Rahway, New Jersey on December 16, 1836 to John Buckley and his wife Abby, but his father, also a Methodist Episcopal minister, died soon after he was born.
+James Monroe Buckley was born in Rahway, New Jersey, on December 16, 1836 to John Buckley and his wife Abby, but his father, also a Methodist Episcopal minister, died soon after he was born.
 Buckley became a Methodist Episcopal minister in 1858, preaching several churches in New Hampshire, Detroit, Brooklyn, and Stamford.
 He received education from Pennington Seminary and Wesleyan University, although he withdrew after a year for health reasons and continued with private instructors.
 He later received honorary degrees from Wesleyan, Emory and Henry College, and Syracuse University.

 Buckley served as a delegate to the General Conferences of the Methodist Episcopal Church from 1872 to 1912; a delegate Ecumenical conferences in London (1881), Washington (1891), and Toronto (1911); and a member and later President of the Methodist Episcopal Church's Board of Foreign Missions.
 He was elected editor of the Christian Advocate, then known as the New York Christian Advocate, in 1880 and served for over 30 years.
 He also wrote a number of books.
 He was known as a formidable debater and writer and passionately argued for causes he believed in.
 "Dr. Buckley's editorial" in the Advocate was extremely influential, and it is said that many people would wait to see what he had to say on important matters before making up their own minds.
 According to one writer, he was "acclaimed the greatest debater in Methodism, if not in the nation."
 From 1872 to 1912, when he was a delegate in the General Conference, it was sometimes known as "Dr. Buckley in Session," and in one Conference he is said to have taken the floor seven hundred times.